ChaitanyaSingare2006/Internship/README.md

 # 5. Summary
 The Login Page provides a clean, simple, and visually appealing interface for user authentication.
 It emphasizes clarity, ease of use, and a modern design suitable for basic website login functionality.

+# Task 3-Cards And Table.

+# Project Overview
+This project is a simple and clean dashboard webpage created using HTML and CSS.
+It contains two main parts:
+1. A dashboard card section that displays features visually.
+2. A user records table that shows structured user information.

+The design focuses on simplicity, clarity, and user-friendly layout.

+# Features
+• Interactive dashboard cards
+• Hover effects on cards and buttons
+• Structured user table
+• Clean and modern interface
+• Fully responsive layout using Flexbox
+• Uniform images and organized spacing

+# Introduction
+This project presents a basic dashboard layout that can be used in admin panels, management systems, or web applications.
+It aims to create a neat and structured interface that displays information clearly.

+# Objectives
+• Create a user-friendly dashboard interface
+• Display features in card format
+• Present user data neatly using a table
+• Implement CSS styling for spacing, colors, and animations

+# Webpage Structure

+# 1. Dashboard Heading
+• The page begins with a centered title “Dashboard Overview.”
+• It is underlined to emphasize the main section.

+# 2. Feature Cards Section
+A row of three feature cards is displayed below the main heading.
+Each card includes:
+• An image
+• A title
+• A short description
+• A button

+# The cards represent key functions like Users, Reports, and Analytics.
+Hover effects include:
+• Color change
+• Upward movement
+• Shadow effect for 3D appearance

+Button colors also change when hovered.

+# 3. User Records Heading
+A second centered and underlined heading “User Records” introduces the table section.

+# 4. User Records Table

+A structured table displays user information with columns:
+• ID
+• Name
+• Email
+• Role
+• Status

+# The table includes:
+• A highlighted header row
+• Clear spacing
+• Borders between rows
+• Shadow effect for visibility

+Each row represents a single user.

+#  CSS Styling
+The design uses various styling techniques:
+• Clean font and white background
+• Flexbox for arranging cards
+• Borders and rounded corners for cards
+• Hover animations on cards and buttons
+• Fixed image size for uniform layout
+• Table shadows and spacing for clarity.

+# Conclusion
+This dashboard project effectively uses HTML and CSS to create a well-structured, visually appealing webpage.
+It demonstrates:
+• Clean layout design
+• Interactive effects
+• Organized data display

+# The project can be improved further by adding:
+• Navigation bar
+• Login system
+• Dark mode
+• Database connectivity